Nurse Assistant Salary

 - Position, feed, bathe, dress and assist patients with grooming and other tasks.

 - Observe patients' conditions, measure and record food and liquid intake and output and vital signs, and report changes to professional staff.

 For Nurse Assistants, progressing to a Physician Assistant role may result in a significant raise.
 On average, a Physician Assistant can earn $84K annually.
 Typical career progression for a Nurse Assistant involves becoming a Registered Nurse or a Licensed Practical Nurse, roles that pay $30K more and $12K more on average.

 Popular Skills for Nurse Assistant

-Nurse Assistants report using a large range of skills on the job.
-Most notably, skills in Telemetry, Intensive Care Unit, Psychiatric, and Emergency Room are correlated to pay that is above average, with boosts between 7 percent and 16 percent.
-Skills that seem to negatively impact pay include Gynecology, Long Term Care, and Elder Care.
-Most people skilled in Elder Care are similarly competent in Acute Care and Medicine / Surgery.
+Survey results imply that Nurse Assistants deploy a substantial tool kit of skills at work.
+Most notably, skills in Telemetry, Psychiatric, Emergency Room, and Intensive Care Unit are correlated to pay that is above average, with boosts between 7 percent and 15 percent.
+At the other end of the pay range are skills like Gynecology, Long Term Care, and Elder Care.
+Those proficient in Elder Care are, more often than not, also skilled in Acute Care and Medicine / Surgery.

 Pay by Experience Level for Nurse Assistant